Send Money to the United States. Cheap And Fast Ways To Transfer Money abroad

 If you’re sending a large amount of money to the United States you’ll be able to save money if you select a provider which uses the mid-market exchange rate – or as near as possible as you can find.
 That’s because exchange rate markups can mean extremely high overall costs when you send larger amounts of money.
 A small percentage amount added to an exchange rate quickly adds up when the amount you’re sending is on the high side.

 Exchange rates move around all the time based on supply and demand in global currency markets.
-It’s a smart move to track HRK/USD exchange rates with a currency converter tool.
+It’s a smart move to track EUR/USD exchange rates with a currency converter tool.

-You may also be able to set up alerts with your favorite international payment provider, to get notified when HRK/USD exchange rates hit your preferred rate.
+You may also be able to set up alerts with your favorite international payment provider, to get notified when EUR/USD exchange rates hit your preferred rate.

 What are the best apps to send money to the United States from Croatia ?